Rail Vehicle Authorisation for South- and Eastern Europe

 - Established contacts with national authorities, Notified and Designated Bodies

-- Requirements capture, assessment and authenticated translation of documents
+- Preparation and authenticated translation of documents as well as certification if required

 - Coordination of on-site acceptance for rolling material in close cooperation with authorities concerned and railway infrastructure enterprises